-During the year 2013, the Commission set aside a total of N15 billion to the three structured entities as start up funding.
+The Commission set aside a total of N15 billion to the three structured entities as start up funding, as disclosed in note 13.

 The summarised financial information of these consolidated structured entities are provided below.
-This information is based on amounts before intercompany eliminations.
+This information is based on amounts before inter-company eliminations.